Anti-Doping Agency Bans Russia From International Sports Events For 4 Years

 The Russian Anti-Doping Agency now has 21 days to accept or dispute the sanction.
 If it appeals, the case would move to arbitration by the Court of Arbitration for Sport.

+Calling for "a revolt against this broken system to force reform" at the global level, Tygart accused both WADA and the International Olympic Committee of bowing to Russian pressure.
+He called WADA's partial ban a "horrendous Groundhog Day of Russian corruption and domination."

+Russian athletes could still compete in Tokyo's Summer Olympics next year, WADA says, but they would have to fulfill a number of requirements, from showing they aren't implicated in cheating to having no drug-positive findings in their records.

-Russia's well-publicized doping program cast a cloud over its Winter Olympics in South Korea, where athletes were forced to abandon their national colors and celebrate victories without their country's flag because of the extensive cheating that was found in its international athletics programs.
-Now WADA says Russia won't be able to take part in high-profile events such as the upcoming Summer Olympics in Tokyo or the 2022 World Cup because it has continued to provide fake information.
+Russia's well-publicized doping program cast a cloud over its trip to the 2018 Winter Olympics in South Korea, where athletes who were deemed clean were forced to abandon their national colors and celebrate victories without their country's flag or anthem.
+Now WADA says Russian athletes will face similar circumstances in upcoming high-profile events, because of the extensive fabrications its investigators found in Russia's athletics programs.

-WADA says that in files copied from Russian databases, "some data were removed, others altered and, in some cases, system messages were fabricated in an effort to hamper the work of WADA investigators.
+WADA says that in files that were copied from Russian computer systems, "some data were removed, others altered and, in some cases, system messages were fabricated in an effort to hamper the work of WADA investigators.
 In addition, measures were taken to conceal these manipulations by back-dating of computer systems and data files in an attempt to make it appear that the Moscow data had been in their current state since 2015."

-In addition to the ban, WADA says Russia must also pay a fine of up to $100,000 — an amount it says is the maximum allowed under its rules.
+In addition to the four-year ban, WADA says Russia must also pay a fine of up to $100,000 — an amount it says is the maximum allowed under its rules.

-Russian athletes could still compete in the Tokyo Olympics next year, WADA says, but they would have to fulfill a number of requirements, from showing they aren't implicated in cheating to having no drug-positive findings in their records.

 Similar to the 2018 Olympics, the new WADA ban means Russia's flag cannot be flown at any major sports event in the next four years.
-And Russian government officials — including President Vladimir Putin and other leaders — are barred from attending any major event.
+And Russian government officials — including President Vladimir Putin and other leaders — are barred from attending any of those major sports events.

 WADA says its executive committee responded "in the strongest possible terms," short of a blanket ban on all Russian athletes.
 But the body also chose not to impose "any special monitoring or supervision or takeover of RUSADA's anti-doping activities" over the four-year period, saying recent audits of the agency have found that it is "effective" in helping to fight doping in Russia.